• Skip to primary navigation

 So in the second trial –

-• use less butter and stabilize the butter somehow
+So thought of using less butter and stabilizing the butter somehow.

 So in the Third trial –

-Reduced butter and added some oil so that butter doesn’t break – I was inspired by buerre monte – a French technique to emulsify butter with water .
-But here I used oil – God knows why – just intuitive
+- I reduced the butter and added some oil so that the butter doesn’t break – I was inspired by Buerre Monte – a French technique to emulsify butter with water.
+But here I used oil – God knows why – just intuitive.

-As I know oil can sustain higher temp than butter and I thought it might add in some moistness to my brownies.
+- As I know oil can sustain a higher temp than butter and I thought it might add some moistness to my brownies.

 Result –